Poster will be displayed during the day. Morning for posters with odd number, and Afternoon for posters with even number.

 The ground squirrel has a cone-dominant retina and hibernates during the winter.
 We exploit these two unique features to study retinal biology and adaptations during hibernation.
 In this talk, I will discuss an optic feature of the ground squirrel retina, as well as several forms of adaptation during hibernation in the retina and beyond.
 By exploring the mechanisms of adaptation in this hibernating species, we hope to shed light on therapeutic tactics for retinal injury and diseases, which are often associated with metabolic stress.Building and rebuilding the retina: one cell at a time

-Seth Blackshaw Johns Hopkins Medical School
+Seth Blackshaw Johns Hopkins University School of Medicine

 The retina is an accessible system for identifying the molecular mechanisms that control CNS cell fate specification and is a prime target for regenerative therapies aimed at restoring photoreceptors lost to blinding diseases.
 I will discuss our recent large-scale single-cell RNA-Seq analysis of multiple vertebrate species that is aimed at identifying gene regulatory networks that drive the acquisition of neuronal and glial identity in the developing retina.
 I will discuss our identification of transcription factors that control both temporal identity and proliferative quiescence, new tools we and our collaborators have developed to identify core evolutionarily-conserved gene regulatory networks controlling retinal development, and mechanisms controlling injury-induced neurogenic competence in retinal glia.Parallel signal processing at the mammalian cone photoreceptor synapse